New Bedford Whalers (baseball): New England League 1903 to 1913

 In 1903, the New Bedford Whalers resumed minor league play, returning to the eight–team Class B level New England League during the season.
 On June 23, 1903, the Brockton Shoemakers moved to New Bedford with an 18-23 record.
 The Whalers joined the Concord Marines, Fall River Indians, Haverhill Hustlers, Lawrence Colts, Lowell Tigers, Manchester and Nashua teams in league play.

-Finishing our the season, theNew Bedford Whalers placed seventh in the 1903 New England League standings.
+Finishing out the season, the New Bedford Whalers placed seventh in the 1903 New England League standings.
 With an overall record of 46–63 record, the Whalers finished 24.0 games behind the first place Lowell Tigers in the final standings.
 Fred Doe served his second season as the manager in New Bedford.
 New Bedford began playing home games at Sargent Field, which would host minor league baseball until the Whalers played their last season in 1934.

 With Fred Doe continuing as manager, the New Bedford Whalers placed second in the 1904 New England League.
 The Whalers ended the season with a 64–58 record in the eight–team league, finishing 17.0 games behind the first place Haverhill Hustlers (82–41) in the final standings.
 Fred Doe continued his tenure as the New Bedford manager.

 The 1905 New England League standings saw the New Bedford Whalers finish in fourth place.
 New Bedford ended the season with a record of 60–50, finishing 10.0 games behind the first place Concord Marines, who had a 69–39 record.
 Fred Doe again managed the Whalers in the final season of his New Bedford managerial tenure.

-With the New Bedford Whalers placing fourth in the eight–team 1906 New England League.
+With the New Bedford Whalers placed fourth in the eight–team 1906 New England League.
 Ending the season with a record of 63–54, the Whalers finished 11.5 games behind the champion Worcester Busters in the final standings.
 Jim Canavan managed New Bedford in 1906.

 The 1907 New Bedford Whalers placed seventh in the Class B level New England League.
-Playing under returning manager Jim Canavan, the Whalers ended the 1907 season with a record of 48–62, finishing 27.0 games behind the 1st place Worcester Busters.
+Playing under returning manager Jim Canavan, the Whalers ended the 1907 season with a record of 48–62, finishing 27.0 games behind the first place Worcester Busters.